-Hello and thanks for joining us.
+Hello and welcome to Short Briefings on Long Term Thinking.
+Thanks for joining us.
 I'm Malcolm Borthwick, editor of Intellectual Capital at Baillie Gifford.

 Scientists and economists have long feared that rapid growth will overwhelm our finite resources and lead to our downfall, but we shouldn't fear it.
 Every generation underestimates our ability to adapt and to find new ideas.
-I'm joined by Lee Qian, who's an investment manager in Baillie Gifford's Positive Change Strategy.
+I'm joined by Lee Qian, who's joint manager of the Positive Change Fund and the Keystone Positive Change Investment Trust, which is a new mandate for Baillie Gifford that is currently subject to shareholder approval.
 Lee looks for firms at the forefront of innovation, trying to find these new ideas and create a more sustainable and inclusive world.